-- 1. Stop the engine, remove ignition key, and disconnect the spark plug wire before raising the mower deck to service blades. - 2.
-Raise the deck and secure it in the tilt-up position (refer to Deck Secured in Tilt-Up Position photo in CLEANING of Grass Buildup in Mower Housing in this section).
+- 1. Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - 2.
+Raise the deck and secure it in either the UP position using the deck lift rod (non-tilt deck) or in the TILT-UP position.
+Refer to CLEANING the Grass Buildup in Mower Housing in this section for deck raising instructions.